Your California Privacy Rights

 - We may transfer personal data in connection with a corporate transaction, business sale, merger, consolidation, divesture, change in control, transfer of substantial assets, bankruptcy, liquidation or reorganization, or as part of pre-transaction review in relation to these transactions.
 Whether the recipient of data in these cases will handle the data pursuant to this Privacy Notice depends on applicable law and other factors.

-- Some third parties’ embedded content, pixels, or plugins on websites and in our emails, such as third party analytics and ad tech companies, Facebook “Like” buttons on our websites or apps, may allow their operators to use cookie IDs, device IDs, IP address, and other technology to learn that you have visited or interacted with us and how, they may use this information to create inferences about you, and they may combine this information with other, identifiable information they have collected about your visits to other websites or online services.
+- Some third parties’ embedded content, pixels, or plugins on websites and in our emails, such as Google Analytics Demographics and Interest Reporting and ad tech companies, Facebook “Like” buttons on our websites or apps, may allow their operators to use cookie IDs, device IDs, IP address, and other technology to learn that you have visited or interacted with us and how, they may use this information to create inferences about you, and they may combine this information with other, identifiable information they have collected about your visits to other websites or online services.
 These third parties may handle this information, and other information they directly collect through their content, pixels, and plugins, pursuant to their own privacy policies.

 Our use of website cookies